 During the year ended December 31, 2020 the Company granted a former shareholder of Cobalt Chile, who is now a shareholder and Senior VP Business Development of the Company, a two-percent (2%) NSR over all minerals produced from the original thirty-seven mineral exploration concessions held by Cobalt Chile, at the time of the settlement.
-This NSR is still undergoing official registration.
 The three pending concessions are not subject to an NSR.

-The former shareholder of Cobalt Chile will receive an amount of money equivalent to 2% of the total net smelter returns generated by the eventual commercial exploitation of Cobalt Chile's tenements, the processing of the minerals extracted therefrom, and the sale of the products obtained from the Cobalt Chile's tenements.
+The former shareholder of Cobalt Chile will receive an amount of money equivalent to 2% of the total net smelter returns generated by the eventual commercial exploitation of Cobalt Chile's tenements, the processing of the minerals extracted therefrom, and the sale of the products obtained from Cobalt Chile's tenements.

-No value was attributed to the EI Cofre NSR as production on the properties cannot reasonably be determined.
+No value was attributed to the El Cofre NSR as production on the properties cannot reasonably be determined.